Robbie025/ComplexMethod/docs/source/Work.rst

 Tutorials
 =========

 This chapter will detail the software tools needed to run the complex method algorithm.
-At the moment, there are two implementations of the algorithm: 1.
+Currently, there are two implementations of the algorithm: 1.
 Python and 2, Matlab.
 The section **Software** will detail the  software you must have in order to run the code as well as document the code as you see on this site.

-You will need to install the following software

 	1. *Git*
 	2. *Python* with *Numpy*

-	#.
-Sphinx* for building the documentation
+	#. *Sphinx* for building the documentation
-	#. *Matlab*
+	#. *Matlab* to tun the  ***.m files

 Software
 ********

-GIT
+Git
 ----

-To download the software software  into your system, you need to have git installed.
-Please read through to understand basics of git and how to work with github.com
+To clone the complexmethod repository, git must be installed in your system.
+The following links will help you understand the basics of git which is prerequite if you would like to use the code and contribute to this project.

 	| http://git-scm.com/book/en/v2
 	| https://guides.github.com/introduction/flow/index.html

-Once you have git installed, then it is quite easy to download the code onto your local drivei.
-THis process is called *cloning* and it will create a clone of the ComplexMethod repository.
+Once you have git installed, then it is quite easy to download the code onto your local drive.
+This process is called *cloning* and it will create a clone of the ComplexMethod repository.

-In a linux-terminal window:
+In a terminal window:
  ::

 	 $ mkdir complexmethod
 	 $ cd complexmethod
 	 $ git clone https://github.com/Robbie025/ComplexMethod.git

 Python
 ------